BestTimesToVisit.com Logo

 food

 Escape the crowded pizzerias and venture into Naples' historic neighborhoods to discover hidden gems where locals savor authentic Neapolitan pizza.
-Seek out family-run pizzerias in areas like Materdei or Sanità; look for places bustling with locals rather than tourists.
-Order a classic Margherita DOC and savor the simplicity of fresh, high-quality ingredients.
+Seek out family-run pizzerias in areas like Materdei or Sanità for a truly immersive experience.
+Order a classic Margherita and savor the simplicity of fresh, high-quality ingredients.

 Best time: September-October